Shop

 Circulation paths are the “desire lines” of the interior landscape.
 Rejecting the rigid efficiency of straight, hospital-like corridors, these paths meander organically through the workspace, curving around collaborative islands and softscaping features.

 This intentional irregularity mimics a nature trail, subtly shifting the user’s pace from a rushed march to a strolling rhythm.
-By disrupting the line of sight, winding paths reduce visual fatigue and creating a sense of discovery.
+By disrupting the line of sight, winding paths reduce visual fatigue and create a sense of discovery.
 Functionally, they are designed to engineer “chance collisions”—spontaneous interactions between colleagues from different departments—turning simple transit into a tool for cross-functional culture building.

 The Goal